jasonratcliff/thesis/data/README.md

     -   Brassicaceae
 -   Check collection date by regular expression with `date_mismatch()`
     -   Expected date format is MM/DD/YYYY
-    -   Write mismatches to the `/log/date_logs/` project subdirectory
+    -   Write mismatches to the `log/date_logs/` project subdirectory
 -   Combine data from the *.xlsx* file species sheets into a single data frame
-    -   Index sheet-respective rows to write .csv files after data cleaning
+    -   Index sheet-respective rows to write *.csv* files after data cleaning
 -   Parse prior annotations with `parse_priors()`
     -   Split the column `$Taxon` containing comma-separated annotation history
     -   Account for identification agreement denoted by "!"